What Is Comedone Extraction, and Should You Do It?

 Comedone Extraction Is a Procedure to Remove the Contents of Clogged Pores.
 Professional Comedone Extraction Might Help with Mild Acne but May Worsen Severe Acne.

 What is it?
 Comedone extraction is a procedure in which a doctor, nurse, or esthetician/cosmetician uses a small metal tool called a comedone extractor with a loop on one end to expel the contents of clogged pores.
 It takes only a few minutes.

 What types of lesions is it good for?
 Comedone extraction is only appropriate for whiteheads and blackheads--acne lesions with a white or black dot in the center but with no redness whatsoever.
 Comedone extraction can prevent whiteheads and blackheads from turning into red, inflamed lesions and can help your skin to look clearer in the short term.
-However, attempting comedone extraction on red, inflamed lesions is a very bad idea and will likely make your acne worse and/or lead to scarring.
+However, attempting comedone extraction on red, inflamed lesions is a bad idea and will likely make your acne worse and/or lead to scarring.

 - What Types of Lesions Is Comedone Extraction Appropriate For?

 - Who Can Perform Comedone Extraction?

 - Does Comedone Extraction Actually Help with Acne?

 - How Long Will the Results of Comedone Extraction Last?

 Comedone extraction is a procedure for physically removing comedones (clogged pores, also known as whiteheads and blackheads, that are not red or sore) from the skin.
 It consists of applying pressure around the opening of the pore in order to push out the substances clogging the pore.1,2 Comedone extraction should not be confused with popping pimples.